LUMIAR CITÉ

 Benjamim Pereira, Gouveia, Lagarinhos; A Choupana móvel do pastor, 1978, colection of Museu Nacional de Etnologia, Museus e Monumentos de Portugal, E.P.E / Arquivo de Documentação Fotográfica

-Willem de Rooij lives and works in Berlin.
-His work develops through the use of multiple media, including film, photography, sculpture, text and installation, and explores processes of production, contextualisation and interpretation of images and objects.
+Since the early 1990s, Willem de Rooij (Beverwijk, 1969) has created temporary installations that analyse the politics of representation.
+Well-versed in the affordances of time-based media, he uses montage to combine appropriated objects.
+His practice is marked by a distinct corpus of precisely crafted objects and closely edited publications.
+A member of the Royal Netherlands Academy of Arts and Sciences, Willem de Rooij teaches at the Städelschule (Frankfurt) and Rijksakademie (Amsterdam).
+He co-founded BPA// Berlin program for artists in 2016.
 Together with Jeroen de Rijke he represented The Netherlands at the 2005 Venice Biennale.
-His solo exhibitions include presentations at the Centraal Museum (Utrecht, 2025), Akademie der bildenden Künste (Vienna, 2023), Portikus (Frankfurt, 2021), IMA Brisbane (2017), MMK Museum für Moderne Kunst (Frankfurt/Main, 2016) and Le Consortium (Dijon, 2015).
+Solo exhibitions include presentations at the Centraal Museum (Utrecht, 2025), Akademie der bildenden Künste (Vienna, 2023), Portikus (Frankfurt, 2021), IMA Brisbane (2017), MMK Museum für Moderne Kunst (Frankfurt/Main, 2016) and Le Consortium (Dijon, 2015).
 He has also participated in group exhibitions at institutions such as the Museum of Contemporary Art (Busan), the Hammer Museum (Los Angeles), the 17th Jakarta Biennale and the 10th Shanghai Biennale.

 In collaboration with Museu Nacional de Etnologia (Lisbon) and Museo del Pastor (Villaralto, Spain).